IHE/ITI.mCSD/input/pagecontent/issues.md

 Should we require any reverse includes (\_revinclude)?
 These would add complexity to the server and most will have similar options through include and normal chaining.

-mCSD\_8.
-IHE has updated mCSD to add support for organizational facilities.
-As part of this revision of mCSD, we have removed the “Organization Option”, “Location Option”, “Practitioner Option”, and “Healthcare Services Option”.
-These options existed to enable servers to focus only on a small subset of the resources.
-The actual burden to support all resources is small and set of options seems to add unnecessary complexity.
-The result would be that servers shall support all of the FHIR Resources, the clients can use the FHIR Resources in the way defined.
-If there is concern with the removal of these options, please submit a Public Comment.

 ### Closed Issues